 Where the corporate hand in elections begins with the backing of a political candidate who will serve its legislative purposes, it ends with the physical act of voting itself.
 The corporate touch is evident in the newly evolved corporate sponsorship programs, where companies “adopt” one or more polling places.
 These sponsorships are presented to the public in the form of a fundraiser for a local charity.
 Coleridge describes one such program in Broward County, Florida, where corporations place signs near precinct voting sites while company employees (wearing the corporate logos of their employer) perform the duties of poll workers.

-Another more prevalent example of corporat hand in the voting process is the use of electronic voting machines.
+Another more prevalent example of the corporate hand in the voting process is the use of electronic voting machines.
 In the 2000 presidential election, problems surfaced when voters in Florida, Ohio, and other states touched the screen for one candidate, while their vote was cast for another candidate.
-According to a federal commission, more than million ballots were ruined in 2004 by faulty voting equipment.
+According to a federal commission, more than one million ballots were ruined in 2004 by faulty voting equipment.

 Eager to avoid a scandal like Florida’s 2000 election, the federal government passed the Help America Vote Act and granted the Diebold Corporation $3.9 billion to develop and install more than 40,000 electronic voting machines.
 In July 2003 a team of computer scientists published a review of the machines’ software.
 The report identified hundreds of flaws, from lack of password protection on central databases to a glitch that would allow holders of a “smart card” to vote as many times as they wanted.
 In 2006, shortly before the midterm elections, whistleblowers asserted that top Diebold corporation officials had ordered workers to install secret files to Georgia’s electronic voting machines shortly before the 2002 elections.